 KAYLIE MELVILLE BIO

 Melbourne-based percussionist Kaylie Melville is a soloist and chamber musician dedicated to new music performance.
-Noted for her “extraordinary ability to impart a sense of musicality to even the smallest gestures” (Partial Durations), Kaylie is the Assistant Artistic Director of the luminary new music organisation Speak Percussion, co-Artistic Director of the contemporary ensemble Rubiks Collective and frequently works with leading Australian ensembles and orchestras.
+Noted for her “extraordinary ability to impart a sense of musicality to even the smallest gestures” (Partial Durations), Kaylie is the co-Artistic Director of the luminary new music organisation Speak Percussion, co-Artistic Director of the contemporary ensemble Rubiks Collective and frequently works with leading Australian ensembles and orchestras.
 In addition to performing, Kaylie's practice incorporates improvising, directing, curating and teaching.

 As a passionate advocate of new music Kaylie has performed in the world premieres of major Australian works, including Kate Neal's 'Semaphore' (Arts House 2015), Liza Lim’s ‘Atlas of the Sky’ (Melbourne Recital Centre, 2018) and as the percussion soloist in Jack Symond's 'Double Purity' double concerto (BIFEM 2016).